epiforecasts/schedule/README.md

-# Schedule EpiForecast Routine Server Jobs
+# Schedule routine server jobs

-This repository contains the setup scripts, job scripts and scheduling information required to automate routine EpiForecast jobs.
+This repository contains the setup scripts, job scripts and scheduling information required to automate routine server jobs.
 It uses CRON, docker, and bash.

 ## Setup